guillainbisimwa/micity-ios-react-native/README.md

 # micity-ios-react-native

-> The MiCiti App is a convenient and easy way to report any service delivery problems you experience in your area to get them fixed.
+> The MyCiti App is a convenient and easy way to report any service delivery problems you experience in your area to get them fixed.
 From potholes, streets lights , sewage and many other problems this is where you can get help from your Municipality.
-MiCiti App is at the forefront of improving service delivery in South Africa.
+MyCiti App is at the forefront of improving service delivery in South Africa.

 ![screenshot](./app_screenshot.png)